BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

     lambda1_2017usdppp_so <- c(86.54642,   # avg treatment effect from klps2 (already adjusted for ppp and inflation) - w@w
                                82.99311,   # avg treatment effect from klps3 (already adjusted for ppp and inflation) - w@w
                                85.44088)   # avg treatment effect from klps4 (already adjusted for ppp and inflation) - w@w
+    consump_2017usdppp_so <- c(0,          # avg treatment effect from klps2 not collected (treat as if zero)
+                               1010.9890,  # avg treatment effect from klps3 (already adjusted for ppp and inflation) - w@w
+                               201.0693)   # avg treatment effect from klps4 (already adjusted for ppp and inflation) - w@w

   # Guess work
     periods_so    <- 50                    #Total number of periods to forecast wages